Othernet-Project/RTL-LNB/README.md

 RTL-LNB
 =======

-Discussion and development of software to receive a 2 MHz carrier from from a Ku-band satellite transponder and cheap LNB.
+Discussion and development of LNB that is used in conjunction with an rtl-sdr to downconvert L-band to a frequency more usable by the radio.

 Links
 =====